 A wise physician said, “The best medicine for humans is love.”
 Someone asked, “If it doesn’t work?”
 He smiled and answered, “Increase the dose.” – Unknown

-One member of a household lost in active addiction can turn the entire house upside down.
-Whether its the head of household or one of the children is not relevant.
+One member of a household lost in active addiction can turn the entire household upside down.
+Whether it’s the head of household or one of the children is not relevant.
 Fear, confusion, and resentment are bound to follow where active addiction or alcoholism go.
 It’s a package deal.
-The primary issue is the life and well being of the sick loved one.
+The primary issue is the life and well-being of the sick loved one.
 That is paramount.

 Understanding is the First Step to Changing the Conversation

 One prominent therapist was quoted saying the following in a Psychology Today article, “Parents need to stop being quick to judge or jump to conclusions with their teenagers,” says Dr. Breur.
 “Parents should want their teenager to be able to feel comfortable about needing and wanting help.”
 She explains that at times, parents may think that an intelligent child is synonymous with a mature child, capable of making wise judgments about drugs and alcohol.”

 She brings up a solid point: intelligence and maturity are different things.
 So many suffering from the disease of alcoholism or addiction exhibit brilliance in many ways but are unable to navigate the necessary skills for healthy relationships.
 What this article brings up, is concerning adolescents struggling with substance abuse applies universally to all ages.

 Parental coach Rachael Robiner, in the same article explains the key, “is bringing to the forefront an important issue often lacking in society when it comes to dealing with substance abuse: an in-depth understanding of addiction to include the need to replace the stigma often surrounding it with more empathy.